goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ### Tuning Params

-- Per Tuning Prcess Instructions wiki
+In order to configure the aircraft for first flight we need to set some important PID related parameters:

+- Set initial values per the [Tuning Process Instructions](https://ardupilot.org/copter/docs/tuning-process-instructions.html) wiki
-- Pull from charts on wiki page or use spreadsheet here:  https://discuss.ardupilot.org/t/new-tuning-instructions-wiki-page/44953/53
+- You can infer the numbers from the charts on the Tuning Process wiki page or use [this handy spreadsheet](https://discuss.ardupilot.org/t/new-tuning-instructions-wiki-page/44953/53).

 ## Logging